BSU-Cybersecurity/BSU-Cybersecurity.github.io/_posts/2021-04-17-openstack-deployment-charms.md

 source ~/.bashrc
 ```

-If you followed the steps correctly the command ```openstack-login``` should output your Dashboard URL, username and password
+If you followed the steps correctly the command ```openstack-login``` should output your Dashboard URL, username, password, and domain.